-The regulations enabled Zespri to make changes to its constitution to allow for greater alignment between growers and shareholders.
-The regulations also expanded the definition of core business which is expected to provide stability to Zespri as the industry grows, maximizing the wealth of New Zealand kiwifruit growers.
-The regulations have made significant changes to the governance and funding of KNZ and while growers no longer have a majority on the KNZ Board, independent expertise has been made available.
+The regulations enable Zespri to make changes to its constitution to allow for greater alignment between Growers and shareholders.
+The regulations also expand the definition of core business which is expected to provide stability to Zespri as the industry grows, maximizing the wealth of New Zealand kiwifruit Growers.
+The regulations have made significant changes to the governance and funding of KNZ and while growers no longer had a majority on the KNZ Board, independent expertise was made available.
 As supported by the KISP referendum, KNZ also have greater flexibility in funding their operations but also enhanced reporting requirements.